 Team Building Days.
-We link a CVS member group with a willing team of extra hands from a local business, Interfaith Sunday or Masorti Synagogue who enlist many of their community to provide gardening/painting etc. to support our community.
+We link a CVS member charity with a willing team of extra hands from a local business, to exchange skills or get involved with a gardening or painting project, to support our community.

 Affordable professional and personal development opportunities for your staff